MaddyKapfhammer/websiteRecreation/content/favorites/people.md

 +++
 author = "Madelyn Kapfhammer"
-title = "Meet the People Who Have Change My Life" date = "2021-11-30" description = "A collection of my favorite photos, memories, and people" tags = [
+title = "Meet the People Who Have Changed My Life" date = "2021-11-30" description = "A collection of my favorite photos, memories, and people" tags = [